A young and influential emerging leader decries the evils of religion.

-In the same way that the lizard, through evolution via the process of natural selection, has “learned” to turn colors yet doesn’t know why it turns color, we turn in our hearts on a quest for God.
-Biblical religion is at heart the human witness that tells us that God revealed himself to them (and potentially will again) in the turning.
+In the same way, that the lizard, through evolution via the process of natural selection, has “learned” to turn colors yet doesn’t know why it turns color, we turn in our hearts on a quest for God.
+The content of biblical religion is at heart the human witness that God reveals himself to us (and potentially will again) in the turning.

 Christianity is the religion that reorganizes itself along the belief that God is speaking to the whole world through Jesus Christ.
 Christianity is not pristine.
-It is after all a religion.
-But an encounter with God through Jesus is.
+It is, after all, a religion.
+But an encounter with God is.
 That is revelation.

 SEEING THROUGH THE COIN: FAITH

 Unlike the coin of our earlier analogy, the divide between seeing and not seeing is not opaque like a coin.
 It is transparent.
 The divide between revelation and religion is faith.

 Faith is not primarily about acting on what we believe.
 It does not initiate within us.
 Faith is a response and as such requires something to respond to.
 Faith begins on the outside.
 It begins with a moment of reception, a moment of seeing, sensing, hearing, desiring, intuiting, believing, and then taking that first step.
 That first step is our religion.
 It is our religion that everyone else sees.